 That had an effect.
 And that was when tuition was only $3,000 a year.

 I also think, even today of what advice (laconic as always) he’d give me in a situation.
-I wish I could discuss property taxes with him.
-Banking today and how it has become a predator system.
+And I wish I could discuss property taxes with him.

 I especially have to salute him, because I am an adopted child.
 That alone makes me appreciate his love and acceptance with a sense of awe to this day.